 In this work, we present a study of coherent polarization transfer in a system of (strongly) coupled 13C nuclei.
-Spin coherences are zero-quantum coherences, which are generated by a fast nonadiabatic magnetic field jump.
+Spin coherences are zero-quantum coherences, which are generated by a fast non-adiabatic magnetic field jump.
 Such coherences are excited most efficiently when the system goes through a LAC during the field switch.
 Here we indeed pass through a LAC in a system of three coupled 13C spins and investigate the spin dynamics at low fields, where strong couplings of the carbon spins are expected.

-We can clearly demonstrate that the polarization transfer in the carbon-13 spin subsystem is strongly affected by spinspin interactions with the protons in the molecule.
-In this situation, the role of these interactions can be determined by comparing the experiments with and without proton decoupling at low fields.
-When decoupling is used, we observe coherent polarization exchange between two of the three carbons; such behavior is typical when the spin coherences are excited upon nonadiabatic passage through a specific LAC.
-In the absence of decoupling, i.e., when heteronuclear interactions are present, we cannot observe such behavior; polarization transfer is very inefficient and coherent phenomena are not found.
-We attribute this to the fact that relatively strong proton-carbon couplings (i) drive the carbon system away from the strong coupling condition and (ii) give rise to a set of evolution frequencies instead of a unique ZQC frequency.
-These considerations are supported by an analytical model of a three-spin system and numerical simulations in a multispin system.
+372 We can clearly demonstrate that the polarization transfer in the carbon-13 spin subsystem is strongly 373 affected by spin-spin interactions with the protons in the molecule.
+In this situation, the role of these 374 interactions can be determined by comparing the experiments with and without proton decoupling at low 375 fields.
+When decoupling is used, we observe coherent polarization exchange between two of the three 376 carbons: such a behavior is typical when the spin coherences are excited upon non-adiabatic passage 377 through a specific LAC.
+In the absence of decoupling, i.e., when heteronuclear interactions are present, 378 we cannot observe such a behavior: polarization transfer is very inefficient and coherent phenomena are 379 not found.
+We attribute this to the fact that relatively strong proton-carbon couplings (i) drive the carbon 380 system away from the strong coupling condition and (ii) give rise to a set of evolution frequencies instead 381 of a unique ZQC frequency.
+These considerations are supported by an analytical model of a three-spin 382 system and numerical simulations in a multi-spin system.

-Our results are of importance for analyzing polarization transfer phenomena at low magnetic fields and for interpreting NMR data obtained under apparently strong coupling conditions.
-Under such conditions, heteronuclear spin-spin interactions might disturb strong coupling of homonuclei and substantially alter spin dynamics.
-Similar effects also often arise in dynamic nuclear polarization where the difference in the electron-nuclear couplings for nuclei located at different distances from the electron hampers nuclear spin diffusion, giving rise to the spin diffusion barrier around the electron spin (Ramanathan, 2008).
-Code availability.
-Scripts used to run the numerical modeling of the polarization transfer in a carbon-13 subsystem of leucine in the presence of and in the absence of proton decoupling are provided in the Supplement.
+Our results are of importance for analyzing polarization transfer phenomena at low magnetic fields and for interpreting NMR data obtained under apparent strong coupling conditions.
+Under such conditions heteronuclear spin-spin interactions might disturb "strong coupling" of homonuclei and substantially alter spin dynamics.
+Similar effects also often arise in dynamic nuclear polarization, where the difference in the electron-nuclear couplings for nuclei located at different distances from the electron hampers nuclear spin diffusion, giving rise to the spin diffusion barrier around the electron spin (Ramanathan, 2008).